manuel arturo abreu

 In playing to both reality and fiction, Rodrigo Valenzuela’s Maria TV further reveals the problematic expectations between race, class and sex.
 For the film, Valenzuela hired Seattle-based immigrant Latina maids to recite monologues from Telemundo soap operas, while weaving in their own personal histories.
 The contradiction both highlights and characterizes the real and stereotypical roles these women are meant to play, as Latina immigrant workers.
 As they share personal stories, these women reveal the constructions that determine their identity and placement within a political economy.
 Their labor is determined for them.

 In Notebook/ Workbook, Carmen Argote elevates the value of unseen work by retracing the written exercises her grandmother produced while learning English.
 Faced by most immigrants who arrive to the US, these routine exercises demonstrate the first steps one must make in order to obtain paid work.
 The Notebook reveals personal experience displaying the emotional, inner process that individuals encounter when integrating into a new community.
-It is the notes, birthdays and phone numbers that provide Argote with inspiration, and the desire to elevate such writing to art.
+It is the notes, birthdays and phone numbers that provide Argote with inspiration, and the desire to elevate such writing to art, as seen in the Workbook.
 By poetically positioning the process over the product, Argote makes the invisible visible.

 In the work Will’s Windows, manuel arturo abreu reduces the notion of labor down to it’s most integral form, the willingness to work.
 Referencing the culture and practice of do-it-yourself production, abreu highlights the politics surrounding New Age, hippie ideology as tied to race and class.
 These reused, hung windows present a picture of privilege, and the ideological distinctions between labor that is willingly performed versus that which is paid, monitored and expected.
 In listing ‘white unwaged labor’ as a medium alongside glass, hardware and debris, abreu strips whiteness of it’s privilege and democratizes labor itself.
 Through this process, abreu positions a loss of power to white capital, while distinguishing the privilege of choice and entitlement.